Where to Stay in Tampa: Best Areas & Hotels, 2019

 The Floridan Palace Hotel is another romantic option, especially if your style veers towards opulent historic.
 Right downtown, the hotel is in a building dating back to the 1920s.
 Rooms are spacious and decked out in Beaux-Arts style, with antique wooden furnishings, gold overlay, and marble bathrooms.
 The hotel restaurant has the original 1926 ceiling in place and serves Mediterranean cuisine.

-If romance also means football, then the Renaissance Tampa International Plaza Hotel, near the Raymond James Stadium, is another top option.
+If romance also means football, then the Renaissance Tampa International Plaza Hotel, near the Raymond James Stadium, is another top hotel.
 Even if you're not into the NFL, the hotel offers a posh vibe, elegant rooms, an outdoor pool, and an upmarket Italian restaurant.
 It's also located just a few steps away from some top dining and shopping.